Walter Lindrum: Records

 During 1930 in Manchester, Lindrum set a record aggregate of 30,817 during the fortnight match against Willie Smith.
 In this match he made 10 breaks over 1,000 with a highest of 2,419.
 In his final match of the tour against Smith in London, Lindrum's performance set numerous records: the highest individual aggregate (36,256), the largest winning margin (21,285), a record match average (262), and a record number of four-figure breaks (11).
 Smith, although beaten, had played excellently with an average of 109 per innings for the match.

 His world record break of 4,137 was made in a match against Joe Davis at Thurston's Hall, London on 19 January 1932.
 Lindrum occupied the table for 2 hours 55 minutes, for about 1,900 consecutive scoring shots.
 He also holds the record break for each country that he played in, the fastest century break (46 seconds) and 1011 points in 30 minutes.

-In 1933 on a tour to South Africa Lindrum claimed a new world record for fast scoring when he completed 1,000 points in 28 minutes in Johannesburg.
+In 1933 on a tour to South Africa, Lindrum claimed a new world record for fast scoring when he completed 1,000 points in 28 minutes in Johannesburg.

 Death

 On 30 July 1960, at the age of 61, Walter Lindrum suddenly became ill and died while on holiday in Surfers Paradise, Queensland.
 The cause of death was officially listed as heart failure, but it has alternatively been suggested that he died as a result of food poisoning from a steak and kidney pie.

 Following his death, cricketing legend Sir Donald Bradman wrote to Lindrum's niece, Dolly Lindrum: "In my opinion he was not only the greatest billiards player who ever lived, but he was also the most modest of great champions."

 His body was returned to Melbourne, and he was given a state funeral attended by 1,500 people.
 He was buried at Melbourne General Cemetery, with champion cyclist Sir Hubert Opperman raising the funds for a distinctive monument consisting of a billiards table, complete with balls and cue; more than fifty years after his death the site reportedly remains the most visited grave in this substantial cemetery.

+Lindrum died intestate.
+In 2023, it was reported by the Australian Financial Review that Lindrum's family "continues to squabble about who owns real estate and valuable memorabilia for three generations after his death".
+Further legal action was initiated following the death of Lindrum's niece Irene May, who had died in 2019 with an estate valued at $13 million including three properties previously owned by Lindrum in Albert Park, Victoria.
+A case heard in the County Court of Victoria in September 2023 concerned the ownership of Lindrum's memorabilia in the context of an alleged trust agreement established in 1966.